What is Behind Pythian’s Growth and Market Success?

 1. I say “solely in-house” here because one of the successful ways Pythian is put to work by our customers is by blending us in with their in-house resources to tap the synergies while retaining the advantages of the in-house personnel within a larger team.
 A good example of this is at the University of Pennsylvania, where they have four in-house DBAs blended seamlessly with Pythian.

-3 comments on “What is Behind Pythian’s Growth and Market Success?”
+3 Responses to “What is Behind Pythian’s Growth and Market Success?”